-Executive Summary 1
+Exec Executive Summary

 1.0 Intro duction 5

 1.1 Background 5

 1.2 Key Changes to the Planning Proposal 7

 1.3 The Planning Process 8

-2.0 Site / Analysis 10
+2.0 Site Analysis 10

 2.1 Site Location and Local Context 10

 2.2 Land Ownership and Legal Description 11

 2.3 Existing Development 11

-3.0 Surro ounding Land Use Context 17
+3.0 Surre ounding Land Use Context 17

 3.1 Hermitage Road Vineyard District 17

 3.2 Surrounding Land Uses 18

 3.3 Huntlee New Town Development 20

-4.0 Curre ent Planning Controls 21
+4.0 Curr ent Planning Controls 21

 4.1 Zoning and Permissible Land Uses 21

 4.2 Minimum Subdivision Lot Size 23

 4.3 Development within a Designated Buffer Area 24

-5.0 Herm itage Road Planning Study 26
+5.0 Hermitage Road Planning Study nitage Road Planning Study 26

 5.1 Draft Study Overview and Findings 26

 5.2 Belford Land Group Submission 28

 5.3 Adopted Hermitage Road Planning Study 28

-6.0 Key I ssues Identified in the Hermitage Road Planning Study 30
+6.0 Key Issues Identified in the Hermitage Road Planning Study 30

 6.1 Inconsistencies with the Ministerial Directions, relevant SEPPs,

 the Singleton LEP, the SLUS, The Strategic Regional Land Use

-Plan for the Upper Hunter and the Lower Hunter Settlement ~~
+Plan for the Upper Hunter and the Lower Hunter Settlement 00

 6.0 Strategy.
 30

 6.2 Discuss how the proposal would not set a precedent for existing or future development.
 38

 6.3 That the proposal would not result in fragmentation or loss of 30

-0.0 agricultural production land.
+0.5 agricultural production land.
 38

-6.4 Assessment of the perceived shortfall of tourism accommodation 38
+6.4 Assessment of the perceived shortfall of tourism accommodation

 6.5 Methodology on how the land would be developed for tourism

 only and not rural residential development for the outlined

 scenario.
 40

 6.6 Or alternatively, an assessment of the oversupply of rural

-residential land also taking into account the other Planning 40
+residential land also taking into account the other Planning

-67 Proposals.
+Proposals.
 40

-6.7 How the proposal would not impact on important viticultural lands or the Singleton Military Area 41
+6.7 How the proposal would not impact on important viticultural

-6.8 How the proposal would not impact on the critical industry 71
+0.0 lands or the Singleton Military Area 41

-0.0 cluster 41
+6.8 How the proposal would not impact on the critical industry 44

-6.9 A landscape character and visual impact assessment 42
+6.9 Cluster 41 42

-6.10 How services could be provided for the proposal.
-42
+6.10 A landscape character and visual impact assessment How services could be provided for the proposal.
+42 42